htylab/tigerbx/doc/reginstruction.md

     Methods `-s` and `-S` include their own affine preprocessing and are therefore unaffected.
 * **Interpolation**
   The `transform` function currently supports two modes: `nearest` (default) and `linear`.
+* **Rigid transform compatibility**
+  The `-R` (rigid) option is currently handled independently.
+When generating displacement fields, do not combine rigid with other methods in the same operation.
+If you only want to obtain the registered image without saving the displacement field, then combining rigid with other methods is acceptable.

 ---